 Incorrect Ways to Perform

 It is essential to work on your flexibility.
-For example, if you take quick strokes during the swimmer’s exercise, you will restrict your entire range of motion.
-So, to fight the contracting effects of your body stretch after your sessions.
+For example, if you take quick strokes during the swimmer’s exercise, you will restrict your range of motion.
+So, to fight the contracting effects of your body, stretch after your sessions.

 Also, work on pushing through your comfort zone as you do the exercise.
-However, some people make the mistake of doing too many strokes with the swimmer’s exercise.
-If you do so, you may exhaust your muscles which could lead to an injury.
-This is a common mistakes people and professional swimmers make while doing this activity.
+However, some people mistake doing too many strokes with the swimmer’s exercise.
+If you do so, you may exhaust your muscles, leading to an injury.
+This is a common mistake people, and professional swimmers make while doing this activity.

 Modifications of Swimmer’s Exercise

 The swimmer’s exercise is one of the most straightforward exercises to learn.
 However, you can add some modifications to the routine to meet your needs.
 Some modifications for doing the swimmer’s exercise are:

 1. Pilates Alternation of Swimmer’s Exercise

 The first modification for swimmer’s exercise will involve Pilates.
 For doing this variation, you will need to lie over your stomach.
 First, you will need to keep your legs straight and joined.
 Then, try stretching your arms over your head and keep your shoulder blades in the back.

 Next, put your shoulders away from the upper portion of your neck, i.e., the ears.
 Then, you will need to contract your abdominal muscles inward.
 This will help to lift the belly button away from the ground.

 This is another modification for the swimmer’s exercise, which helps to move your muscles continuously.
 You need to focus on stabilizing your body in this exercise variation.